The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The Peak of Saint Brigid’s Popularity

-Imbolc was a significant event in Paganism since it was all about worshipping the Celtic goddess Brigid.
+Imbolc was a significant event in Paganism since it was all about worshipping the Celtic Goddess Brigid.
 Coincidently, it happens to be the same day where the St. Brigid Feast Day takes place.
-It is was a common practice to hold a Christian feast day on the same day as a pagan festival.
-In this way the pagan festivals could be phased out in favour of Christian alternatives.
+It was a common practice to hold a Christian feast day on the same day as a pagan festival.
+In this way, the pagan festivals could be phased out in favour of Christian alternatives.

 Superstitions of Spring Cleaning – The Celtic Goddess of Spring

-People in the ancient times used to believe that Goddess Brigid walked on the land during the Imbolc season.
-Thus, they had customs around the belief that includes cleaning their houses during Spring.
+People in ancient times used to believe that Goddess Brigid walked on the land during the Imbolc season.
+Thus, they had customs around the belief that included cleaning their houses during Spring.

 Goddess Brigid Symbols